tvgrabbers/tvgrabnlpy/README.md

 # tvgrabnlpy
 **NOTE: We have moved from [Google Code](https://code.google.com/p/tvgrabnlpy/) to here**.

-The new version 3 included in [tv_grab_py_API v1](https://github.com/tvgrabbers/tvgrabpyAPI) has moved to itst own repository at: https://github.com/tvgrabbers/tvgrabpyAPI
+The new version 3 included in [tv_grab_py_API v1](https://github.com/tvgrabbers/tvgrabpyAPI) has moved to its own repository at: https://github.com/tvgrabbers/tvgrabpyAPI

 [ACTUELE INFO](https://github.com/tvgrabbers/tvgrabnlpy/wiki/actueel)